csc301-winter-2020/team-project-21-stopgapfoundation/deliverable-1/planning.md

 Scenario 1: A member is given a task to do by a deadline, and fails to complete that task.
    * Make deadlines that are a few days ahead of official dates, so that there is a period of time to recover from situations like this.
    * Have a conversation with the person unable to complete the task: find out why they were unable to finish and take steps to make sure they are able to complete future tasks
    * Encourage members to speak up early if they are having issues to avoid this situation happening in the first place.
 We want to create an inclusive group that is willing to help each other out in times like this.
+Was the team member inexperienced or overwhelmed with the project?
+Did they have a lot of stuff on their plate in terms of the task or other courses?
+It's important to find out the root cause early on.

 Scenario 2: Two members don’t agree on how a feature should be implemented
    * Have a group meeting where both members present their cases, and the group can collectively decide which member’s method to go with.